bombitmanbomb/bombitmanbomb/README.md

 ### Hi there 👋

-This will be edited later
+This will be done later.

-How to contact me:
-Bitman@polyligix.tech
+Contact me at Ethan@PolyLogiX.Studuo